1. DEBT SOLUTIONS

 Is debt relief the same as bankruptcy?

-Chapter 7 bankruptcy typically takes a few months.
-Debt relief usually takes two to four years.
-Chapter 13 bankruptcy takes three to five years.
+• Chapter 7 bankruptcy typically takes a few months, while debt relief usually takes two to four years.
+Chapter 13 bankruptcy takes three to five.